haythemd/haythemd/README.md

 ### What I'm doing

-Currently Studying Software Egnineering.
+Software Egnineer.

-A part-time Freelancer.
+Freelancer, Project Manager.

 ### What I use